 People should not give up or avoid eating these foods without talking to their doctor first.
 In most cases, these foods can be eaten in limited amounts.

 The doctor may prescribe certain medications to prevent calcium and uric acid stones.
-These drugs control the amount of acid or alkali in the urine, key factors in crystal formation.
+These drugs control the amount of acid or alkali in the urine which are key factors in crystal formation.
 The drug allopurinol may also be useful in some cases of hyperuricosuria.

-Doctors usually try to control hypercalciuria, and thus prevent calcium stones, by prescribing certain diuretics, such as hydrochlorothiazide.
+Doctors usually try to control hypercalciuria to prevent calcium stones by prescribing certain diuretics such as hydrochlorothiazide.
 These drugs decrease the amount of calcium released by the kidneys into the urine by favoring calcium retention in bone.
 They work best when sodium intake is low.

-If cystine stones cannot be controlled by drinking more fluids, your doctor may prescribe drugs such as Thiola and Cuprimine, which help reduce the amount of cystine in the urine.
+If cystine stones cannot be controlled by drinking more fluid, your doctor may prescribe drugs such as Thiola and Cuprimine which help reduce the amount of cystine in the urine.